Top 10 best family cars to buy 2024

 How to choose the best family car

-It's important to break down the criteria that a family car needs to cover while considering your options, so below we answer the most common questions.
+It's important for family car buyers to break down the role that a new family car needs to fill while considering their options, so below we answer the most common questions.

 How many seats do you need?
 A four or five-seater might be enough for your family, but there are seven-seaters available if you need them.
 There are even eight or nine-seaters on the market, too.
 Take a look at our dedicated pages for the best seven and eight-seater cars to find out more.